 We need solar panels because it’s important to be able to make electricity without hurting the earth.
 People call energy made this way “clean energy” because it doesn’t make the planet dirty when it’s used.

 Solar panels are a good way to make clean energy because the sun sends a lot of sunshine to the planet every single day, even when it’s cloudy.
 In fact, trillions and trillions of photons leave the sun every second!
-The more solar panels we use, the less we need dirty energy that we have to dig out of the ground.
+The more solar energy we use, the less we need energy that causes pollution.

-If you're interested in going solar, get started today with a Free Savings Estimate.
+If you're interested in going solar, get started today by using our free solar savings calculator or by contacting us.

 See what solar can do for you: